loboris/ESP32_ePaper_example/README.md

 *  RST: 27 (display RESET)
 * BUSY: 32 (display BUSY output)

+The display can be powered from 3.3V or from **GPIO pin**.
+See *EPDspi.h* for configuration options.

 **If you want to use different pins, change them in** *EPDspi.h*